ga4gh-beacon/beacon-v2/docs/bugs-changes-log.md

 ## Changes

+#### 2023-03-14: New `website-docs` branch

+To protect the code branches we are using now a separate ``website-docs`` branch in `beacon-v2` for documentation website updates.
+Please make sure all documentation edits happen there!

 #### 2022-06-20: Retiring of `beacon-framework-v2` and `beacon-v2-Models` repos

 * all issues and PRs were either resolved or transferred to this repository